-The overarching rationale for a partnership pathway is to ensure targeted specialised interventions and clear signposting which provides a pathway for overweight and obese children to access evidence based interventions.

-Enhanced partnership working will ensure delivery of the 0-19 Healthy Child Programme and achieve quality outcomes for children and parents.
+The overarching rationale for a partnership pathway is to A seamless pathway approach to support and care ensure targeted specialised interventions and clear with empowerment given to children, young people signposting which provides a pathway for overweight and and their families from an early age will ensure obese children to access evidence based interventions. efficiency is achieved, and the effectiveness of Enhanced partnership working will ensure delivery of the 0service delivery will be improved is a key area of 19 Healthy Child Programme and achieve quality outcomes focus in the Joined Up Care Derbyshire Integrated for children and parents.
+Care Strategy - Start well strand.
 Underpinning this is evidence from the collaborative children's workforce showing that there is no single profession or organisation that can ensure the best outcomes for children and families - this reinforces the need for a partnership pathway